 The application is available in the spring and the fall of each year.

 - The spring cycle application will close May 1.

 - The fall cycle application will close November 1.

 No, paper copies are not available.
 All applications must be submitted through the online application process.

 Yes.
 With our Online Grants Management System, your document can be saved as a draft; when you log on again, it’s easy to return to that draft, make edits, and submit the application.

 If you’re having issues with document sizes, please contact Cathy.

 Over the past five years, the average grant size is approximately $12,000.
 The size of grants awarded ranges primarily between $2,500 and $20,000.

 It is not suggested that you apply for a grant beyond this range.
 Grants are rarely awarded over $20,000.
-If you have a project or would like to discuss a grant request that does not fall within this range, please contact Julie about it prior to submitting a Letter of Intent.
+If you have a project or would like to discuss a grant request that does not fall within this range, please contact Cathy about it prior to submitting a Letter of Intent.